 Since I had time before the concert started, I decided to stop at The Little Bear at 295 Tinker Street B, a Chinese restaurant within the complex for some dinner (see review on TripAdvisor).
 I have been many times when I have been up for a visit during Christmas and the food has gotten more uneven over the years since my first time.

-The Little Bear Chinese Restaurant at 295 Tinker Street
+The Little Bear Chinese Restaurant at 295 Tinker Street (Closed in December 2022)

-I started my meal with the Fried Dumplings and they were fried.
-They tasted as if someone had deep fried them.
-They were crisp!
-They still tasted good but they were really well-done.
 The Lemon Chicken had a nice sauce but again the chicken breasts were over cooked.
 The Lemon Sauce was delicious and tasted really good.
 The Mixed Fried rice was the best part of the meal.
 It was loaded with all sorts of meats, seafood and vegetables and they make it so good.

-The Fried Dumplings at Little Bear
+The Steamed Dumplings at Little Bear

 The biggest problem that I have with Little Bear as a restaurant (see review on TripAdvisor) is the service.
 The family who runs the restaurant always seem so overwhelmed.
-At Christmas time, it was one of two restaurants that were open in Woodstock and the surrounding areas so it was mobbed and the phone would not stop ringing with take out orders.
+At Christmas time, it was one of two restaurants that were open in Woodstock and the surrounding areas so it was mobbed, and the phone would not stop ringing with takeout orders.
 It was chaos!
 The people that run the restaurant are really nice but it gets to be too much for them when it is busy.

 The Fried Rice at The Little Bear was the best part of the meal